Omkars1915/Back-End-Task/README.md

 Dockerization:

 The application is containerized using Docker, allowing it to be easily deployed and run in any environment.
-Docker Compose is used to manage the application and its dependencies (e.g., PostgreSQL).
+Docker Compose is used to manage the application and its dependencies (e.g., MYSQL).

 Users:

 Each user can manage their own tasks but cannot access tasks assigned to other users.

 Task Fields:

 Fields like status, priority, and due date are assumed to be sufficient for managing task states.